Top 8 Essential Oils For Inflammation

 When it comes to inflammatory skin problems, it’s important to use gentle, soothing products that won’t further irritate the skin.

 You may already eat Ginger for an upset stomach because the plant’s unique chemical composition provides benefits when applied topically too.

-A review of scientific literature on Ginger indicates that clinical studies are underway to evaluate Ginger’s use for treating stiff joints, aching muscles, and more.
+A review of scientific literature on Ginger oil indicates that clinical studies are underway to evaluate Ginger’s use for treating stiff joints, sore muscles, and more.

 Ginger essential oil has a well known antioxidant and anti-inflammatory properties along with its uplifting aroma that makes it a natural choice for physical discomfort.